emcastillo/Tizona/README.md

 ## Using Tizona with your application

-Tizona can use custom models to deal with workloads unique characteristics.
+Tizona can use custom models to deal with each workload unique characteristics.
 Models obbey a simple interface and can implement functionality such as writing a file configuration, or download a set of required files before launching the experiments.